 You can also dive into the disk usage reports for more granular data.
 Simply click on “Disk Usage” under Files.

 At the bottom of the screen, you can then drill down into the folders and sort them by disk usage.

-You can also view your MySQL database size.
-Simply click on “MySQL Databases” under Databases.
+An alternative way to view your MySQL database size would be to click on “MySQL Databases” under Databases.

 Another way to check your current granular disk usage and database size is to ask your host to provide you with a report.
 A lot of times the hosting provider can quickly run server commands to generate a tree/granular report on directories to show you what is taking up the most space.
 It might not always be the prettiest report, but it will give you the data you need.
 A host should always be happy to assist you in finding ways to clean up unused data, as this is beneficial to both.

 It’s also important to know if your host includes your staging sites or not in your total disk usage.
 Here at Kinsta, we try to give clients as much space as possible, and therefore staging sites are excluded from our reporting when calculating total disk space usage.
 Only live sites count against your disk space usage.

 7. Dive into Disk Usage Locally

 Another way to analyze your WordPress disk usage is to dive into the data locally on your computer.
 This can be done two different ways: